 Read the lawsuits

 The center moved to a larger facility in 2014 to accommodate the needs of the center and the community who needed a place to take wildlife, also becoming a fully-fledged wildlife veterinary hospital in the process of doing so.
-The center fully operated and existed without an issue or complaint from any neighbors in the neighborhood.
+The center fully operated and existed without an issue or complaint from any neighbors in the neighborhood — if anything, our existence was supported.

 One new neighbor (Stan Seymour and Jane Seymour) purchased their adjacent property in December of 2017 and the other property near but not adjacent (Adrian Maver and Blaine Creasy) purchased theirs in August 2017.
 All the properties share a private road that goes through both the plaintiffs property which they now own.